 - Add in the soy sauce, chicken broth and water.
 After adding in liquid, cut the chicken in bite sized pieces and add into liquid.

-- Reduce heat to medium low and allow to cook for about 20 mins.
+Reduce heat to medium low and allow to cook for 30 minutes.

 - While the soup is cooking, cut the Bok Choy by removing the base and dice all of the remaining green leafs.
 (You want your Bok Choy cut chunky).
 Soak the Bok Choy in cold water to thoroughly remove all dirt, about 20 minutes.